FrancescoRec/Firebase-Site-Starter/README.md

 * 🔥 **Firebase project** (create one in the [Firebase Console](https://console.firebase.google.com/))
 * 🧑‍💻 **Firebase CLI** (install & log in)

+If you are on a fresh computer and brand new to the web, follow these quick prep steps:

+1. Open a browser and download Node.js from [nodejs.org](https://nodejs.org/).
+Run the installer and accept the defaults.
+2. Visit the [Firebase Console](https://console.firebase.google.com/), sign in with a Google account, and create a new project—no coding required.
+3. Install the Firebase CLI by opening the Terminal/PowerShell app and running:

   ```bash
   npm install -g firebase-tools
   firebase login
   ```

+The `firebase login` command will open a browser window—just approve access, and you're ready for the next steps.

 ---